Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular Aggregates: Unified CI Description of Biexcitonic Manifolds

 In the following, we introduce two complementary realizations of this unified CI framework.
 The first is an orbital-based construction that enables the analytic and scalable generation of large Hamiltonians spanning single- and biexcitonic configurations.
 The second is a wave-function-based formulation that provides benchmark accuracy by combining fully relaxed multireference fragment states within a nonorthogonal CI formalism.

 The conceptual origin of the \symci{} approach can be traced to Michl’s Simple Model,\cite{Smith2010} in which local excitations, charge-separated configurations, and correlated triplet pairs are constructed analytically in a minimal frontier-orbital space for molecular dimers. \symci{} adopts this organizing principle while lifting its most restrictive assumptions by allowing multiple active orbitals per fragment and extending the construction to aggregates of arbitrary size and topology.
 In this way, local excitons, charge-transfer states, triplet excitations, and their multiexcitonic combinations are generated on equal footing within a single configuration-interaction space, independent of spatial adjacency or predefined interaction range.
 Depending on the chosen active space and excitation rank, the resulting CI spans frontier-orbital models, fragment-based CISD, or full CAS-type descriptions, while preserving the same fragment-local and spin-adapted structure across system sizes.
+The \symci{} method utilizes naturally localized monomer orbitals which, while internally orthogonal, are non-orthogonal between distinct fragments.
+Monomer-centered orbitals are obtained either internally at the Hartree–Fock level or imported from external state-averaged CASSCF calculations.
+To satisfy the CI procedure's requirement for an orthogonal basis while preserving the local interpretability of the fragments, we employ a symmetric Löwdin orthogonalization of the fragment-local core and active orbitals.
+A critical step in this process is the exclusion of unoccupied external orbitals from the orthogonalization, which is essential for minimizing the perturbation to the spatial character of the original orbitals.
+As a quality control measure, the program monitors the coefficients between the original and orthogonalized sets; a warning is issued if the deviation exceeds \SI{1}{\percent}, though observed changes are typically orders of magnitude below this threshold.
 In \symci{}, active orbitals are assigned to predefined molecular fragments, and the many-electron basis is constructed from spin-adapted configuration state functions (CSFs).
-Unlike conventional CI implementations that are formulated in a Slater-determinant basis and obtain spin-pure states only after Hamiltonian diagonalization, the \symci{} method constructs spin-adapted configuration state functions explicitly and symbolically, enabling analytic control over the spin structure and excitation character of each configuration.\cite{falesFastTransformationsConfiguration2020a,ugandi2023configuration,chilkuriComparisonManyParticleRepresentations2021} Each CSF corresponds to a prescribed occupation pattern of fragment-local orbitals and is uniquely labeled by total spin $S$, spin projection $S_z$, and a specific spin-coupling pathway $P$,
+Unlike conventional CI implementations that are formulated in a Slater-determinant basis and obtain spin-pure states only after Hamiltonian diagonalization, the \symci{} methodconstructs spin-adapted configuration state functions (CSFs) explicitly and symbolically, enabling analytic control over the spin structure and excitation character of each configuration. constructs spin-adapted configuration state functions explicitly and symbolically, enabling analytic control over the spin structure and excitation character of each configuration. \cite{falesFastTransformationsConfiguration2020a,ugandi2023configuration,chilkuriComparisonManyParticleRepresentations2021} Each CSF corresponds to a prescribed occupation pattern of fragment-local orbitals and is uniquely labeled by total spin $S$ and a specific spin-coupling pathway $P$,